-With people living longer than they have in the past, they’re also working longer than ever.
-Many have a substantial amount of income as a result of a combination of retirement investment income, Social Security, and the income from a job or business.
+People living longer than they have in the past are also working longer than ever.
+Many have a substantial income from retirement investment income, Social Security, and income from a job or business.

 What Is Tax Diversification?

 Tax diversification is one of the most underrated financial planning concepts.
-It’s a strategy that involves putting your investment funds into more than one type of holding, based on how and when they are taxed.
+It's a strategy that involves putting your investment funds into multiple types of holding based on how and when they are taxed.

-Tax diversification for retirement can include one or more of the following assets: Roth IRA, non-tax sheltered investments, and real estate.
-Let’s take a look at why these assets could be key to your investment strategy.
+Tax diversification for retirement can include one or more of the following assets: Roth IRA, non-tax-sheltered investments, and real estate.
+Let's examine why these assets could be critical to your investment strategy.

-You don’t get a tax deduction for making a Roth IRA contribution the way you would if it were a traditional IRA.
-But, that also means that the contributions will not be taxable when they’re withdrawn.
-In addition, if you do not begin withdrawing funds until after you turn 59 ½ – and if you have had your Roth IRA for at least five years – there are also no income taxes levied on your investment earnings either.
+You don’t get a tax deduction for making a Roth IRA contribution as you would if it were a traditional IRA.
+But that also means the contributions will not be taxable when withdrawn.
+In addition, if you do not begin withdrawing funds until after you turn 59 ½ – and if you have had your Roth IRA for at least five years – no income taxes are levied on your investment earnings.

-Other retirement plans that you have – 401(k)s, 403(b)s, 457s, and traditional IRAs – are all tax-deferred.
-That means that the tax deduction that you are getting now for the contributions, as well as the deferral on the investment accumulation, will be taxable upon withdrawal.
+Other retirement plans you have – 401(k)s, 403(b)s, 457s, and traditional IRAs – are all tax-deferred.
+That means that the tax deduction you are getting now for the contributions and the deferral on the investment accumulation will be taxable upon withdrawal.
 That will put you in a higher tax bracket.
 But, a Roth IRA can offer relief and allow you to take tax-free withdrawals.

 Non-Tax Sheltered Investments

 Real estate is another excellent way to accumulate tax-free capital for retirement.
-However, this is more true for your primary residence than it is for investment property.
+However, this is more true for your primary residence than investment property.

-This reduces the cost basis of the property, increasing the profit on sale – all of which will be taxable as a long-term capital gain.
-It is possible that you can incur an income tax liability, even if the value of the property does not increase, or even if it declines.
-This will happen anytime the depreciated value of the property falls below the cost of acquisition.
+This reduces the property's cost basis, increasing the profit on sale – all of which will be taxable as a long-term capital gain.
+It is possible that you can incur an income tax liability even if the value of the property does not increase or even if it declines.
+This will happen anytime the property's depreciated value falls below the acquisition cost.

 Paying Off Your Debt

-While this is not technically an investment strategy, it still has an impact on your income tax liability.
-If you payoff all of your debts prior to retirement, you’ll need less income to live on.
-That will mean that you will have less need to draw money out of your retirement accounts, and that will reduce your income tax liability.
+While this is not technically an investment strategy, it still impacts your income tax liability.
+If you pay off all your debts before retirement, you’ll need less income.
+That will mean you will need less to draw money out of your retirement accounts, reducing your income tax liability.

-The best part of the strategy is that it is probably something you plan to do as part of your retirement plan anyway.
+The best part of the strategy is that it is probably something you plan to do as part of your retirement plan.
 But perhaps this gives you a little greater incentive to do so.

 So Why Should You Add Tax Diversification to Your Retirement Portfolio?